 Long Beach is a city located in Los Angeles County California.
-With a 2020 population of 456,154, it is the 7th largest city in California and the 43rd largest city in the United States .
-Long Beach is currently declining at a rate of -0.70% annually and its population has decreased by -1.32% since the most recent census, which recorded a population of 462,257 in 2010.
-Long Beach reached it's highest population of 470,128 in 2015.
-Spanning over 80 miles, Long Beach has a population density of 8,998 people per square mile.
+Long Beach has a 2020 population of 452,917.
+Long Beach is currently declining at a rate of -0.71% annually and its population has decreased by -2.06% since the most recent census, which recorded a population of 462,431 in 2010.

 The average household income in Long Beach is $86,806 with a poverty rate of 16.83%.
 The median rental costs in recent years comes to $1,324 per month, and the median house value is $556,100.
 The median age in Long Beach is 34.9 years, 34.2 years for males, and 35.6 years for females.

 Long Beach is most known for being the home of the Port of Long Beach, which is one of the largest ports in the world.

 Top Employers in Long Beach

 The city’s top employer is the Long Beach Unified School District, which has over 12,000 employees.
 Other top employers in the city including Long Beach Memorial Medical Center, the City of Long Beach, Boeing and California State University at Long Beach.

 Long Beach has seen substantial population growth throughout its history, even recording almost 700% growth between the census taken in 1900 and 1910.
 In recent years, however, growth has slowed, with the statistics of 2000 and 2010 showing only a 0.2% increase in population.
 Current estimates show that since the 2010 census, the population has grown by 1.7%, indicating that the city still has some growing to do, although not quite at the rate observed in the past.